What Is Segregated Witness (SegWit)?

 Bech32 was proposed and accepted as an improvement over Base58 because it never uses mixed letter casing, making it more legible, easier to read or transcribe, and more suitable for QR encoding.
 Additionally, Bech32 has a built-in error detection mechanism to help users and wallets detect and even repair typos or changes to an address.

-Bech32 also makes native SegWit addresses easily recognizable, as they only use lowercase letters and begin with “bc1”.
+Bech32 makes native SegWit addresses easily recognizable, as they only use lowercase letters and begin with “bc1”.
 Because Bech32 only uses 32 characters, these addresses are slightly longer than Base58 addresses, but they take up less space on the blockchain itself.

 Key Fact: Bech32 is also used to encode Lightning invoices, which begin with 'lnbc1'.